ruinozeros/eyeronic/README.md

   $ eyeronic --start
   ~~~

- See more commandy by typing
+ See more commands by typing

   ~~~ sh
   $ eyeronic --help